Nikhil-ex/learning-repo/README.md

 # learning-repo
-this is repo is created only for the purpose of learning
+this is repo is created only for the purpose of learning.
+Autor Nikhil Kumar